contiv/contiv.github.io/websrc/source/documents/gettingStarted/networking/k8s.md

 ```

-Notice that:
+Note:

-1. `busybox-poc-net` is unable to ping `annoyed-busybox`
+1. The `busybox-poc-net` node cannot ping `annoyed-busybox`.

-2. `busybox-poc-net` is able to ping `sportive-busybox`,
+2. The `busybox-poc-net` can ping `sportive-busybox`,
-to which no policy was applied.
+because no policy applies.

-3. `busybox-poc-net` is able to exchange TCP with `annoyed-busybox`,
+3. The`busybox-poc-net` is able to exchange using TCP with `annoyed-busybox`,
-consistent with the applied policy.
+which is consistent with the applied policy.
 You can try other combinations as
 well, for example applying  ping and nc between `annoyed-busybox` and `sportive-busybox`.
 You can also create your own policy and pod spec and try.